Nexus

 the regular version but at the same time is not too fat.

-The sans serif version, FF Nexus Sans, is derived directly from the
+The sans serif version, Nexus Sans, is derived directly from the

 serif.
 A serifless counterpart like this already proved to be

-effective in typefaces like FF Scala and FF Seria.
-All the serious
+effective in typefaces like Scala and Seria.
+All the serious text face

-text face features that can be found in FF Nexus Serif are present in
+features that can be found in Nexus Serif are present in this sans

-this sans version.
-This makes it an ideal partner so that the two can
+version.
+This makes it an ideal partner so that the two can be

-be combined intelligently.
-The italic in FF Nexus Sans is a ‘real’
+combined intelligently.
+The italic in Nexus Sans is a ‘real’ italic,

 Mixing Serif, Sans and Slab